PsyGik/ng-packagr-seed/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Create Components, Modules in Library

+Run `ng g c/m/s <name> --module=<module> --app=library`.
+This will generate component, module, service etc. in library folder.
+This can be modified from the app config in `.angular-cli.json` file.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).